Top Fruit Trees for Backyard Orchards

-Lapin’s Cherry trees are self-fruitful and do not require a pollinator to set fruit in most regions.
-(A Lapin’s Cherry tree is also a good choice for those who need a pollinator for other cherry tree varieties.)
 The large cherries are one inch across, and the flexible skin resists splitting.
-The flavor is divine (often referred to a Bing-like) and is both incredibly juicy and sweet.
+The flavor is divine (often referred to as Bing-like) and is both incredibly juicy and sweet.
 The fruits are delicious right off the tree and wonderful for baking, juicing or drying.

-The Lapin’s Cherry tree (which is a cross between a Van Cherry and a Stella Cherry) is cold hardy to -20 degrees F. It is also well adapted to warmer coastal climates.
+The Lapins Cherry tree (which is a cross between a Van Cherry and a Stella Cherry) is cold hardy to -20 degrees F. It is also well adapted to warmer coastal climates.
 Choose a location with full sun and soil that holds moisture without becoming soggy.
-The tree grows to 20’ feet tall but can be pruned to fit smaller spaces.
+The tree grows to 20 feet tall, but it can be pruned to fit smaller spaces.

 The Harken Peach tree is best known for the superior quality of mid-season peaches it produces.
 Harken bears a regular crop of top-rated freestone peaches suitable for fresh eating, canning and baking.
 Each delightfully fuzzy, large peach has bright red and yellow-mottled skin.
 The flesh is yellow, very sweet and resistant to browning.
 For optimal storage, pick the fruit just before it is table ripe.